Table of Contents

 - Identify the prior experience that the tender applicants would require for successfully completing your tender contract.

 - Set bid opening date and bid closing date.
-This involves setting a date and time for opening technical and financial bids.

 Phase 2 – Drafting the tender notice